Wie is de Mol? (Dutch TV series) season 25: Episode 8

 The group compete against a "kitchen princess" to cook the better fish amok, judged by three chefs.
 If one chef prefers the group's dish over the kitchen princess', €1,000 is added to the pot.
 If two or more chefs prefer the group's dish, €2,000 is added to the pot.

 One candidate watches a chef prepare fish amok and they must communicate the instructions by phone to two other candidates in a kitchen so they can prepare the dish.
 Meanwhile, the fourth candidate attempts to complete several challenges to impose disadvantages on the kitchen princess, such as requiring her to temporarily be blindfolded.

-No money was earned for the pot.